VTiS15/UNOBot/README.md

 For example, if the card is a Green 7, you must play a Green card or any color 7.
 Or, you may play any Wild card or a Wild Draw 4 card.
 If you don't have anything that matches, you must pick a card from the DRAW pile and lose your turn by entering `draw` in your uno-channel.
 Each player can only play one card in their turn.

-Play a card by entering `[color][value]` in your uno-channel.
+Play a card by entering `<color><value>` in your uno-channel.
 For example, if you wish to play a Green 7, enter `green7` in your uno-channel.
-Play a Wild Draw 4 by entering `[color]+4`.
+Play a Wild Draw 4 by entering `<color>+4`.

 You may choose not to play a playable card from your hand.
 If so, you must draw a card.

 You win by getting rid of all your cards first.
 The last card can be a special card.
 ### Special 7-0 Rule
-When the 7-0 Rule is applied, a player must switch hands with another designated player when they play a 7 (by entering `[color][value] @user mention`, and everyone in the game must switch hands in the direction of play when a 0 is played.\
+When the 7-0 Rule is applied, a player must switch hands with another designated player when they play a 7 (by entering `<color><value> <username>`, and everyone in the game must switch hands in the direction of play when a 0 is played.\
 For example, if the order of play is A -> B -> C -> A …, and if Player A plays a 0, then A must give their hand to B and B gives to C, and then C to A.
 ## <img align="right" src="https://user-images.githubusercontent.com/73805050/130345601-ec333b6a-2fb0-472b-85dc-e1d53b845269.png" width="94.6656" height="69.2"> UNO FLIP!
 The fundamental rules of UNO FLIP! is similar to that of the original UNO!, but a double-sided deck and hence new special cards are introduced in this game mode.